Dual canonical bases and quantum cluster algebras: Introduction

 The cluster structure part in Conjecture \ref{conj:quantization_conjecture} is no longer a problem.
 For symmetric Kac-Moody cases, $\qO[N_{-}(w)]$ are known to be quantum cluster algebras by \cite{GeissLeclercSchroeer10}\cite{Kimura10}\cite{GeissLeclercSchroeer11}. \cite{GY13} found the quantum cluster structure on $\qO[N_{-}(w)]$ for symmetrizable semisimple Lie algebras, and their arguments remain effective in general.
 When the author is preparing this paper, an explicit treatment for general cases has become available in \cite{goodearl2020integral}.

 The dual canonical basis part in Conjecture \ref{conj:quantization_conjecture} has been largely open for many years.
 First assume $\frg$ is a symmetric Kac-Moody algebra. \cite{GeissLeclercSchroeer10b} proved an analogous statement for the dual semi-canonical basis \cite{Lusztig00}.
-Partial results (acyclic cases) have been obtained, for example by \cite{KimuraQin14} following \cite{HernandezLeclerc09}\cite{Nakajima09}.
+Partial results include: quivers of Kronecker type and type $A$ by \cite{Lamp10,lampe2014quantum}; acyclic quivers by \cite{KimuraQin14} following \cite{HernandezLeclerc09}\cite{Nakajima09}.
 Symmetric cases were solved only recently.
 Based on completely different methods, \cite{qin2017triangular} proved it for $(\frg,w)$ such that $\frg$ is a semisimple Lie algebra, $w$ arbitrary, or $\frg$ is a general Kac-Moody algebra but $w$ is \emph{adaptable}; \cite{Kang2018} proved it for all $(\frg,w)$.
 But, up to now, Conjecture \ref{conj:quantization_conjecture} has been almost untreated when $\frg$ is a symmetrizable Kac-Moody algebra.

 The main aim of this paper is to prove Conjecture \ref{conj:quantization_conjecture} in full generality for any symmetrizable Kac-Moody algebra $\frg$ and any $w\in W$.